Governors

 After completing a first degree in Medical Biochemistry and a PhD in Biomedical Science and Ethics at the University of Birmingham, I moved into web development and have run my own technology and events company for the past 18 years.

-Louise Davey - Governor
+Louise Davey - Vice Chair

 As a former student at Worthing High School, I am passionate about ensuring that the experience students have here is positive and fulfilling and that they are given every opportunity to be the best version of themselves.
 I believe that confidence and self-esteem are just as important as qualifications.